Fact Check: Is a Fourth Stimulus Check Going to Happen?

 Find: Remote Workers Wanted — These Cities Are Offering Thousands in Cash, Bikes, Free Land for You to Move

-As of June, about 9.5 million Americans were looking for work, GOBankingRates reported on Tuesday, citing data from The Wall Street Journal.
+As of June, about 9.5 million Americans were looking for work, GOBankingRates reported, citing data from The Wall Street Journal.
 Some economists attribute the gap between job openings and unemployment to skills or geographic disparities between workers and available jobs.

 “We have fewer people in the labor market now than we did before Covid,” Julia Pollak, a labor economist at job-search site ZipRecruiter, told the Journal.
 She added that multiple rounds of federal economic stimulus and benefits mean “businesses have surged back far more quickly than job seekers.”